 So what is planned?

-Our first (2023) foray into Europe will see us arriving in Greece in early May 2023.
-This is something that has been on Jill’s bucket list for a very long time.
-At this point the stops will include Athens and then an exercise in island hopping stopping in at Syros, Mykonos, Paros, Naxos, Thera and Crete for a few days/nights each.
+Our first (2023) foray into Europe saw us arriving in Greece in early May 2023.
+This is something that had been on Jill’s bucket list for a very long time.
+The stops included Athens and then an exercise in island hopping stopping in at Syros, Mykonos, Paros, Naxos, Thera and Crete for a few days/nights each.

-After Greece, we will head to Czechia (formerly the Czech Republic) where we will have some time to explore Prague.
+After Greece, we headed to Czechia (formerly the Czech Republic) where we had some time to explore Prague.

-From here we will head to the Netherlands for a few days before we start our Icelandic Cruise which will take in the cities of Reykjavík, Ísafjörður and Seydisfjordur While also stopping in the UK (Belfast and Liverpool) and Ireland (Cork) before returning to Amsterdam.
+From here Netherlands for a few days before we start our Icelandic Cruise which took in the cities of Reykjavík, Ísafjörður and Seydisfjordur While also stopping in the UK (Belfast and Liverpool) and Ireland (Cork) before returning to Amsterdam.